timothymichaelcook/10_team_profile_generator/README.md

 Project Repo: [Github-repo](https://github.com/timothymichaelcook/10_team_profile_generator)

-## Description (REDO)
+## Description

-The focus of this project was to create an application that displayed a timed quiz, with multiple choice and T/F questions are displayed as either correct or incorrect as soon as the click event occurred on the button.
-The quiz will generate as many questions as possible within the time frame as repetition is important when learning.
-Users can save their information in a high scores table that will populate every time a score is saved.
-This table also has the ability to be cleared.
+The focus of this project was to create an application in that runs in the terminal, gathers user data about employees based on their job title.
+Every employee will be asked to input their name, id and email.
+Specific employees will be asked questions based on their job title.
+For examples, engineers will be asked to provide their GitHub username while interns will be asked what school they attended.
+The output file will display the user input in one CSS container and multiple CSS cards.

 ## User Story